 Two fundamental learning goals of the sociology and criminal justice major are student competence in research methods and theory.
-The Department meets these goals through our courses in Social Science Research Methods, Criminology, and Sociological Theory.
+The Department meets these goals through our courses in social science research methods, criminology, and sociological theory.
 Methods of Social Research I and II are required for both sociology and criminal justice majors, while Sociological Theory is required of sociology majors and Criminology is required of criminal justice majors.
 After completing the required outcomes assessment courses, sociology and criminal justice majors should be able to:

-- 1. show how theorists reflect the historical context of the times and cultures in which they were developed; - 2. describe and apply classical and contemporary theories in at least one area of social reality; - understand and evaluate classical and contemporary theories of crime causation and be able to apply these theories to real world phenomena; - 4. identify basic methodological approaches and describe the general role of methods in building sociological knowledge; - 5. design a research study in an area of choice and explain why various decisions were made; - 6. develop proficiency in the use of statistics for personal research purposes and for the comprehensive understanding of professional journals; - 7. conduct their own social research through the implementation of research skills in survey development, administration, and analysis.
+- 1. describe and apply classical and contemporary theories in at least one area of social reality; - 2. describe and evaluate classical and contemporary theories of crime causation and apply these theories to real world phenomena; - 3. identify basic methodological approaches and describe the general role of methods in building sociological knowledge; - 4. design a research study in an area of choice; - 5. develop proficiency in understanding statistics sufficiently to analyze scholarly articles in the field; - 6. conduct social research by developing, administering, and analyzing surveys.